ResearchandDestroy/DorXNG/README.md

 # Tips

 Sometimes you will hit a Tor exit node that is already shunted by upstream search providers.
-Not to worry..
+Not to worry...
 Just keep firing off queries. 😉

 Keep your DorXNG SQL database file and rerun your command, or use the --loop switch to iterate the main function repeatedly. 🔁